|

 Dutch Marijuana Export Industry Generates $2.7 Billion a Year

 Dutch marijuana growers are earning about $2.7 billion a year from exporting their crops, mostly to their European neighbors, Dutch police commissioner Max Daniel told the newspaper NRC Handelsblad last weekend.
-But the black market trade is also engendering violence, he said.

 Daniel estimated that more than 500 metric tons of marijuana grown in the Netherlands, or 80% of the total crop, is destined for export.
 He said the numbers are based on police figures.
 "In the Netherlands, we have 400,000 cannabis users," Daniel said.
 "If that was it, we would have a much more manageable problem."